Thursday 28 October 2010

 Sheep on the Curragh

-This used to be even more common a few decades ago, in the more traditional country that my wife remembers.
-A reporter on RTE, Ireland's main news programme, recently remarked that the large amount of green space in Dublin resulted from the large number of people who had cows or goats in their back gardens, and cattle drives from our county to theirs were being held into the 1950s.
+This used to be even more common a few decades ago; a reporter on RTE, Ireland's main news programme, recently remarked that the large amount of green space in Dublin resulted from the large number of people who had cows or goats in their back gardens, and cattle drives from our county to theirs were being held into the 1950s.

 Council estates, built by the new revolutionary government after the revolution, were the size they were so that every family could have their own cow.
 Indeed, that's how American suburbs began -- that's the point of having a grassy lawn in front.